ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 </code-example>

-### `withMethods`, DI, and asynchronous tasks
+### `withMethods`, Dependency Injection, and Asynchronous Tasks

-Let's say we have a loading method which asynchronously loads movies by studio.
+A loading method asynchronously retrieves movies by studio in this scenario.

 <code-example header="movies.store.ts">